thesabinelim/comp1531-slackr/README.md

 Checkout frontend/README.md or the video posted by Hayden on Webcms3 (ReactJS) for more information

+If you modify the frontend, you will only be allowed to demonstrate the static version in your final release.
+To rebundle the frontend, simply go to the *frontend* folder and run **./pack**.
+This will rebuild the frontend and place it in prebundle.

 ### Demonstration

 When you demonstrate this iteration, the breakdown will go approximately like this: